This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 Now that your lawn is prepped and you’ve got the right seed, it’s time to get planting.

 - Spread Evenly: The best time of day to plant is early morning or late afternoon when the sun isn’t too harsh.
 This prevents the seeds from drying out too quickly.
 Use a broadcast spreader for larger areas, or a handheld rotary spreader for smaller spots.
-Spread the seed evenly, aiming for full coverage without overdoing it—too much seed can lead to overcrowding and weaker grass.
+Spread the seed evenly, aiming for full coverage without overdoing it... too much seed can lead to overcrowding and weaker grass.

 - Rake and Roll: Lightly rake the area to mix the seed with the top layer of soil.
 Then, use a lawn roller or simply walk over the area to press the seed into the soil.
 This step helps ensure good seed-to-soil contact, which is key for germination.

 - Feed the new grass: "Two fall feedings are recommended," notes Koch.
 "An early fall application of fertilizer helps repair grassroots damaged by summer heat.
-If weeds are an issue, use Scotts® Turf Builder® WinterGuard® Fall Weed & Feed to tackle both fertilization and weed control.
+If weeds are an issue, use Scotts® Turf Builder® WinterGuard® Fall Weed & Feed3 to tackle both fertilization and weed control.
 Then, after 6-8 weeks, apply Scotts® Turf Builder® WinterGuard® Fall Lawn Food to nourish your lawn and help it store energy for spring growth."

 Does the feeding schedule vary based on where I’m located?

-Yes, in fact it does.
 “In cool-season climates where cool-season grasses are best suited, like the Northern U.S., Midwest and Northeast, early fall feeding typically starts in September or early October when temperatures cool down but before the first frost,” shares Koch.
-“The second feeding is recommended 6-8 weeks later, which often falls in late October or November.
-This helps the lawn recover from summer stress and store energy for winter and early spring growth.”

 He adds, “For warm-season grasses in the Southern U.S. or Southeast, the feeding schedule may begin earlier in late August or early September, as these regions experience milder winters and longer growing seasons.
 Timing the first application before the lawn enters dormancy is crucial, and the second feeding would occur 6-8 weeks later, likely in October.”